hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/636_vii_sharat_chakravarty.md

-off, Swamiji rose from his siesta, and after washing, jocosely said while taking a smoke, "Well, people say that whatever one does during an eclipse, one gets that millionfold in future; so I thought that the Mother, Mahâmâyâ, did not ordain that this body might have good sleep, and if I could get some sleep during the eclipse, I might have plenty of it in future.
+off, Swamiji rose from his siesta, and after washing, jocosely said while taking a smoke, "Well, people say that whatever one does during an eclipse, one gets that millionfold in future; so I thought that the Mother, Mahāmāyā, did not ordain that this body might have good sleep, and if I could get some sleep during the eclipse, I might have plenty of it in future.
 But it all failed, for I slept only for fifteen minutes at the most."